 - This food processer has the same slicing system I used to cut the potatoes for this recipe.

 - I find it hard to use a mandolin and get the same thin results when slicing potatoes.

 - Sea Salt & Vinegar Kettle Brand Chips

 - 1 bag (8.5 oz) Sea Salt & Vinegar Kettle Brand Chips, crushed into small pieces

-- Prepare a large 12-inch cast iron skillet (or 2-quart baking dish) by greasing with butter.
+- Prepare a large 12-inch cast iron skillet (or 2-quart baking dish) by greasing with 1 tablespoon of butter.
 Set aside.

-- Cover with foil and bake at 375 degrees F for 45 minutes.
+- Bake for 45 minutes.
 Uncover; sprinkle cheese and remaining chips over the top and bake for another 15 minutes, or until scallops are tender and cheese is melted.